diazjf/fakeclient/README.md

 dep ensure
 ```

 **Note:** These dependancies were generated for Kubernetes version 1.14.
-You may need different dependancies depending on your Kubernetes version.
+The code may
+only work with that Kubernetes version.

-## Setting Up Minikube
+## Setting Up Minikube and Secrets

 You can install [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube) and then run: